woodbeary/laterdog-2/project-status.md

 - Enhance security measures and data privacy controls

 ## Known Issues
-- Swipe functionality uses mock data (needs integration with backend)
-- Some linter errors in ClientHomeContent component
+- Swipe functionality is not yet implemented (placeholder page in place)

 ## Next Steps
-1. Resolve linter errors in ClientHomeContent component
+1. Design and implement the user card component for the swipe interface
 2. Set up backend API for fetching potential matches
-3. Integrate swipe functionality with real user data
+3. Implement swipe gestures and animations
+4. Develop logic for handling user interactions (likes, dislikes, matches)
-4. Implement real-time matching and notification system
+5. Create a match notification system
-5. Begin work on GitHub OAuth integration
+6. Begin work on GitHub OAuth integration
-6. Optimize performance, especially for GitHub contribution graph
-7. Enhance accessibility across the application
+7. Start designing the matching algorithm

 ## Long-term Goals
 - Implement a recommendation system for potential matches